dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Algorithmic inference
 Algorithmic inference gathers new developments in the statistical inference methods made feasible by the powerful computing devices widely available to
 17 KB (1,771 words) - 13:08, 14 April 2018

-Automate This (redirect from Automate This: How Algorithms Came to Rule Our World) How Algorithms Came to Rule Our World is a book written by Christopher Steiner and published by Penguin Group.
-Steiner begins his study of algorithms on
-3 KB (262 words) - 07:27, 3 August 2017

 Contextual image classification (redirect from Algorithms for contextual image classification) Contextual image classification, a topic of pattern recognition in computer vision, is an approach of classification based on contextual information in